gitter-badger/pinoycubers/readme.md

 **Live Site** : http://pinoycubers.org/

- - Send me a message on Facebook if you want to help me with the app, I would add you as tester on Facebook.
  - When planning a pull-request to add new functionality, it may be wise to [submit a proposal](https://github.com/geocine/pinoycubers/issues/new) to ensure compatibility with the project's goals.
  - I suggest using *Vagrant* for development environment configuration